Meet PC Pete Butt-Gow of TVP’s Positive Action and Engagement Team

 Why is difference important in policing?

-In the UK, we policing by public consent.
+In the UK, we police by public consent.
 We police a large and diverse population, therefore in order to be reflective of the public we serve, our workforce should be equally as diverse.
-This may also then reassure certain sectors of the community that we value equality in all its strands especially amongst those who historically have not been entirely trusting of the police due to a range of factors.
+This may also then reassure certain sectors of the community that we value equality in all its strands, especially amongst those who historically have not been entirely trusting of the police due to a range of factors.

-As an experienced officer over my service, I have carried out many roles, one of which is the mentoring of new officers coming into the organisation.
-I have built strong relationships and earned the respect of our service users over the years and I now hope that these skills can be utilised within the team in our focus of engagement, recruitment and retention and raising the profile of the organisation and its merits as an employer of choice.
+As an experienced officer, over my service I have carried out many roles, one of which is the mentoring of new officers coming into the organisation.
+I have built strong relationships and earned the respect of our service users over the years, and I now hope that these skills can be utilised within the team in our focus of engagement, recruitment and retention and raising the profile of the organisation and its merits as an employer of choice.